 Here’s how the Inc. magazine did it.

-7. Tailor information for advertisers and partners by including specific sections that highlight advertising opportunities, partnership benefits, and case studies of successful collaborations.
+7. Tailor information for advertisers and partners by including specific sections that highlight advertising opportunities, partnership benefits, marketing materials, and case studies of successful collaborations.

 This is how the Entrepreneur magazine provides all the necessary information for potential advertisers.
 They include different slides for different kinds of ads.